ErpNetDocs/tech/modules/my/groups/create-a-group.md

-# A step-by-step guide on how to create a group
+# Create a group

-Here, you will find a detailed guide on how to create a new group **ERP.net**.
+Here, you will find a detailed guide on how to create a new group in @@name.

 ## Creation process